-Note: If you are working with a longer document and are short on time, you might consider writing a one or two-sentence summary of each main section.
+Note: if you are working with a longer document and are short on time, you might consider writing a one- or two-sentence summary of each main section.

-Reverse Outlining of a Sample Paper: The following section demonstrates how you might reverse outline a short essay to evaluate its organizational structure.
+Reverse outlining a sample paper: the following section demonstrates how you might reverse outline a short essay to evaluate its organizational structure.
 The paragraphs in this section are extracted from the body of a student essay that debates the degree to which United States foreign policy has been driven by Wilsonian idealism since Wilson's presidency.
 Each paragraph is followed by a summary sentence that will become part of the student's reverse outline.